aphiria/docs/collections.md

 <h2 id="hash-sets">Hash Sets</h2>

 Hash sets are lists with unique values.
 They accept objects, scalars, arrays, and resources as values.
-You can instantiate one with or without an array of key => value pairs:
+You can instantiate one with or without a list of values:

 ```php
 use Aphiria\Collections\HashSet;